♫ Notes of Remembrance ♪ ♫

 ♫ Jordan Chase writes music that is innovative and appealing to diverse audiences and performers alike.
 His music is described as “lyrical, rhythmically jagged, and stark in majesty” (The Boston Musical Intelligencer), drawing upon his life experiences to forge a freedom of expression and depth of meaning.
 Chase was recently commissioned by the TU New Music Ensemble for his string quartet, Drift Into Light, and by the Baltimore Classical Guitar Society for his guitar quartet, Between Earth and Sky.
 Notable composition awards include second place in the International Boston Guitarfest Composition Competition, the LCO Composition Competition, and the Pappalardo Composition Competition.
 Chase holds a DMA from the Peabody Institute of the Johns Hopkins University, and currently teaches at Towson University and Levine Music.

-Jordan's work, "Of a Luminous Past," will feature the way he effortlessly uses timbre and texture to create fun and challenging music for symphonic band.
+Jordan's work, "of the Luminous Past," will feature the way he effortlessly uses timbre and texture to create fun and challenging music for symphonic band.
 Approx. 7', Grade 5

 ♫ Kaitlin Bove is Director of Instrumental Ensembles and Assistant Professor of Music at Pierce College in Puyallup, Washington where she teaches courses in music theory and world music in addition to band, orchestra, and jazz ensembles.
 In 2020, she was the recipient of the campus-wide “Outstanding Faculty of the Year” Award.
 Kaitlin holds a Doctorate of Musical Arts in Wind Conducting from University of Kentucky where she was a conducting student of Cody Birdwell and a teaching assistant with the wind band program.
 In March 2019, she was honored to premier her wind transcription of Caroline Shaw’s Partita for 8 Voices as part of her lecture conducting recital with the University of Kentucky Wind Symphony and University of Kentucky Choristers.
 Kaitlin is founder of the And We Were Heard initiative which matches underrepresented composers of wind band and orchestra literature with volunteer ensembles in order to generate quality recordings of the music of diverse compositional voices.

-Kaitlin will bring her experience working in high school and college band programs to write a grade 3 work meant to engage younger musicians on the connection between music and memory.
+Kaitlin will bring her experience working in high school and college band programs to write a grade 3 work "The Universe Hums Her Secrets", meant to engage younger musicians on the connection between music and memory.
 Approx. 5', Grade 3

 ♫ Zachary Friedland earned his Doctorate of Musical Arts in music composition from The Ohio State University in 2018.
 Before Ohio State, Zach attended the University of Rhode Island, graduating magna cum laude with a bachelor's degree in music composition in 2013.
 He earned a Master's degree at The Longy School of Music of Bard College in 2015.